manisha-sinha01/docker-compose/README.md

    2. Using PIP
     pip install -U docker-compose

+    There can be some problems while checking the version of docker-compose due to broken pip.
+    In order to fix the issue ending "AttributeError: 'module' object has no attribute 'SSL_ST_INIT' " , run the following commands:
+         rm -rf /usr/lib/python2.7/dist-packages/OpenSSL
+         rm -rf /usr/lib/python2.7/dist-packages/pyOpenSSL-0.15.1.egg-info
+         sudo pip install pyopenssl
+     After running this, check the version of docker-compose .

 Step 2 : Create docker compose file at any location on your system docker-compose.yml